 Disputes in non-profits are common.
 Sometimes reporting an offence or asking for an investigation is not a possibility because the dispute does not involve not complying with the Act or create the grounds for a court ordered investigation.
 Sometimes even when reporting an offence or asking for an investigation are possible there can be more effective ways to deal with issues.
 Discussion, negotiation and involving a third-party through mediation are all possible avenues for resolving a dispute.
 If enough members are unsatisfied with how things are being run they can elect a different Board or bring something to the membership as a whole for a vote.

 The Act requires reports to be made in a variety of situations.
 If a person making a report includes an untrue statement or omits information that makes the report misleading they are guilty of an offence.
-A person found guilty of a reporting offence can face a fine of up to $5000 or up to six months in jail or both.
-The court may also order the person to comply with the Act.
+The person is not guilty of this offence if they did not know the statement was untrue or that there was an omission and they could not have known this using reasonable diligence.

 Any member of a non-profit corporation may apply to a court for an investigation of the corporation.
 The court will order an investigation where it finds grounds to do so.